Bhagavad Gīta Bhāshya and Tātparya

 "bhaktyā tvananyayā śakya ahamevaṃvidhorjuna। jñātuṃ draṣṭuṃ ca tattvena praveṣṭuṃ ca parantapa॥" (11-54)

-"I am not to be seen in such a form through the study of the Vedas, nor by austerity, nor by charity, nor by sacrifice.
-In the way you have seen me, I cannot be seen by those means.
-But by unwavering devotion alone, O Arjuna, I can be truly known, seen, and entered into in such a form, O scorcher of foes." - B.G 11-53,54
+"Not by the Vedas, nor by austerity, nor by charity, nor by sacrifice can I be seen in this form as you have seen Me.
+But by unwavering devotion (ananyayā-bhaktyā) alone, O Arjuna, can I be known in truth, seen as I am, and entered into, O subduer of foes." - B.G 11-53,54

 ityādinā viṣṇubhaktereva sarvasādhanottamatvaṃ parokṣāparokṣajñānayorjñāninopi mokṣasya tadadhīnatvaṃ ca।